The Abraham Accords & Regional Normalization

 Israel heralded the agreement as a new paradigm of ‘peace for peace’ rather than land for peace.
 The UAE, alongside the suspension of annexation, was promised by the Trump administration F-35 aircrafts as well as other advanced weapons technology.
 The agreement was formally signed at the White House on the 15th of September.

-Since taking office, President Joe Biden has expressed interest to build on the Abraham Accords.
+Since taking office, President Joe Biden has expressed interest in building on the Abraham Accords.
 U.S. Secretary of State Antony Blinken hosted talks in Washington with his Israeli and Emirati counterparts in October 2021.
-The UAE has also appointed an Ambassador to Israel.
-More recently, Prime Minister Naftali Bennett become the first Israeli leader to ever visit the UAE where he met with Sheikh Mohmmad Bin Zayed, the country’s de-facto leader.
+The UAE has also appointed an Ambassador to Israel and Prime Minister Naftali Bennett became the first Israeli leader ever to visit the UAE where he met with Sheikh Mohmmad Bin Zayed, the country’s de-facto leader.

 U.S. Secretary of State Antony Blinken, Israeli Foreign Minister Yair Lapid, UAE diplomatic adviser Anwar Gargash, Bahrain’s Ambassador to the U.S. Sheikh Abdullah bin Rashid al-Khalifa and Moroccan Foreign Minister Nasser Bourita in a virtual event marking the one-year anniversary of the Abraham Accords.
 (Screen capture/YouTube/ September 17, 2021)

-The Middle East is undergoing an unprecedented shift in regional alliances.
 On March 21, 2022, Prime Minister Naftali Bennett flew to the Red Sea town of Sharm el-Sheikh, Egypt, for the first-ever trilateral summit with Egyptian President Abdel-Fattah el-Sissi and UAE Crown Prince Sheikh Mohammed bin Zayed Al Nahyan.
-The summit focused on joint security and economic interests and was held on the heels of a new Israeli-Egyptian security agreement that will allow for a larger number of direct flights between Israel and Egypt.
-This marked the latest development following the Abraham Accords and an remarkable effort by Israel and its Arab neighbors since the signing of the Accords to solidify an alliance that can cooperate on issues of security, tourism, peace, and stability in the region.
+The summit focused on joint security and economic interests and was held on the heels of a new Israeli-Egyptian security agreement allowing for a larger number of direct flights between Israel and Egypt.
+In addition, the direct flights between Dubai and Tel Aviv began in June 2022 and by the fall of 2023 (three years after the signing of the Abraham Accords) over a million Israelis had visited the UAE.

 Egyptian President Abdel Fattah al-Sisi, Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed al-Nahyan and Israeli Prime Minister Naftali Bennett in Sharm El Sheikh, Egypt.
 (UAE Ministry of Presidential Affairs/Reuters/ March 22, 2022)